-1. No authorization to sell Green Card in a country where no Bureau exists.
+a) No authorisation to sell Green Card in a country where no Bureau exists

-According to Article 9 of the Internal Regulations (IR), the Bureau, which has not given authorization to its members to sell Green Cards in a country where no Bureau exists, is responsible for false, unauthorized or illegally issued Green Cards which were issued to vehicles registered in its country only.
-The Bureau's guarantee will not apply for a false, unauthorized or illegally issued Green Card issued to a vehicle registered in another country than the country in guestion.
+According to Article 9 of the Internal Regulations, the Bureau which has not given authorisation to its members to sell Green Cards in a country where no Bureau exists, is responsible for false, unauthorized or illegally issued Green Cards which were issued to vehicles registered in its country only.
+The Bureau's guarantee will not apply for a false, unauthorized or illegally issued Green Card issued to a vehicle registered in another country than the country in question.

-2. Authorization to sell Green Card in a country where no Bureau exists
+b) Authorisation to sell Green Cards in a country where no Bureau exists

-The guarantee provided by a Bureau, which has given authorization to its member(s) according to Article 7.3 of IR to sell Green Cards in a country where no Bureau exists, will be wider since, this guarantee will apply:
+The guarantee provided by a Bureau, which has given authorisation to its member(s) according to Article 7.3 of the Internal Regulations to sell Green Cards in a country where no Bureau exists, will be wider since, this guarantee will apply: